tychonievich/archimedes/README.md

 -  `hide`: if set, don't show this assignment to students at all or use it for grade computations

--  `feedback_files`: list of glob patterns for files that should be considered feedback (e.g. autograder outputs)
+-  `feedback-files`: list of glob patterns for files that should be considered feedback (e.g. autograder outputs)

+-  `not-submittable-message`: if set, message to show on the index of assignments if this assignment has no `files` to submit.
+Default is "not submittable online".

 ## `coursegrade.json`